PreussenKaiser/MVC_Template/README.md

 ### Summary
 #### Description
 This is a basic MVC template for PHP applications.
-It's supported in both Apache and Microsoft IIS web servers.
+Supported in both Apache and Microsoft IIS as far as I know.

-Has a basic logger as well to log application processes.
+#### Technologies
+ - Less for styling.
+ - TypeScript for frontend scripting.
+ - PHPUnit for unit testing.
+ - A simple logger for logging to a database.
+ - A connection class for a MySQL database.

 ### Technical
 #### Settings
-Settings can be found in Config/config.ini<br>
+Settings can be found in Config/config.ini